Words by Lula Criado

-One of consequences of domestication, farming and fishing is the loss of species and Hengeveld, whose aim is to promote protection and respect of the natural world, incorporates concepts from environmental sciences to make us react about the impact of the human activity has on it.
-His installation pieces, specially In Pursuit Of Paradise and Hint Of The Hinterland, are mixed post-utopian metaphors in which cyber flora and cyber fauna made from wood, steel, aluminum, found objects or electronic mechanics live together in a kind of surreal and dreamlike paradise.
+His installation pieces, especially In Pursuit Of Paradise and Hint Of The Hinterland, are mixed post-utopian metaphors in which cyber flora and cyber fauna made from wood, steel, aluminium, found objects or electronic mechanics live together in a kind of surreal and dreamlike paradise.

-Science and technology has been a subject of interest for sometime but also a method of working.
-It’s prevalence within our society has in many ways influenced every faucet of our culture.
 It has changed how we relate to one another but also how we understand and navigate our way through the world as a whole – both natural and manufactured.
-Creating a project like kentucky perfect in which a small strip of turf is meticulously cut, watered and cared for is a response to this evolving culture.
+Creating a project like Kentucky perfect in which a small strip of turf is meticulously cut, watered and cared for is a response to this evolving culture.

 Surreal installations of nature manufactured to explore the boundaries of reality and fiction; could you tell us a little bit more about the intellectual process behind these recurrent representations of manufactured nature?